 Issuer City of Alcoa, Tennessee (the "City", "Municipality" or "Issuer").
 See APPENDIX B contained herein.
-The Bonds \$4,395,000 General Obligation Refunding Bonds, Series 2016B (the "Bonds").
+The Bonds \$9,625,000 General Obligation Refunding Bonds, Series 2016A (the "Bonds").
 Security The Bonds shall be payable from unlimited ad valorem taxes to be levied on all taxable property within the City.
 For the prompt payment of the principal of, premium, if any, and interest on the Bonds, the full faith and credit of the City are hereby irrevocably pledged.
-The Bonds shall be additionally payable from but not secured by a pledge of the of the revenues to be derived from the operation of the solid waste system.
-Purpose The Bonds are being issued for the purpose of (i) refinancing, in whole or in part, outstanding Bonds of the City, as described herein; and (ii) payment of the costs related to the issuance and sale of the Bonds.
-Optional Redemption The Bonds are not subject to optional redemption prior to maturity.
+That portion of the Bonds that finances or refinances improvements to the City's water and sewer system shall be additionally payable from but not secured by a pledge of the City's pledge of the revenues to be derived from the operation of such water and sewer system.
+Purpose The Bonds are being issued for the purpose of (i) refinancing, in whole or in part, Outstanding Indebtedness of the City, as described herein; and (ii) payment of the costs related to the issuance and sale of the Bonds.
+Optional Redemption The Bonds are subject to optional redemption prior to maturity on or after June 1, 2022, at the redemption price of par plus accrued interest.
 See section entitled "SECURITIES OFFERED - Optional Redemption".
 Tax Matters In the opinion of Bond Counsel, based on existing law and assuming compliance with certain tax covenants of the City, interest on the Bonds is excluded from gross income for federal income tax purposes and is not an item of tax preference for purposes of the federal alternative minimum tax imposed on individuals and corporations; however, such interest is taken into account in determining the adjusted current earnings of certain corporations for purposes of the alternative minimum tax on corporations.
 Interest on the Bonds will be exempt from certain taxation in Tennessee, all as more fully described in the section entitled "LEGAL MATTERS-Tax Matters" and APPENDIX A (form of opinion) included herein.
 Bank Qualification The Bonds have been designated as "qualified tax-exempt obligations" within the meaning of Section 265 of the Internal Revenue Code of 1986, as amended.
 See the section entitled "LEGAL MATTERS - Tax Matters" for additional information.
 Rating Standard & Poor's: "AA-".
 See the section entitled "MISCELLANEOUS - Rating" for more information.
-Registration and Paying AgentRegions Bank, Nashville, Tennessee (the "Registration Agent").
+Registration and Paying Agent Regions Bank, Nashville, Tennessee (the "Registration Agent").
 Bond Counsel Robertson Overbey, Knoxville, Tennessee.
 Financial Advisor Cumberland Securities Company, Inc., Knoxville, Tennessee.
 See the section entitled "MISCELLANEOUS - Financial Advisor; Related Parities; Others", herein.
-UnderwriterFTN Financial Capital Markets, Memphis, Tennessee.
+Underwriter FTN Financial Capital Markets, Memphis, Tennessee.
 Book-Entry-Only The Bonds will be issued under the Book-Entry-Only System except as otherwise described herein.
 For additional information, see the section entitled "BASIC DOCUMENTATION - Book-Entry-Only System".
-General The Bonds are being issued in full compliance with applicable provisions of Title 9, Chapter 21, Tennessee Code Annotated , as supplemented and revised.
-See the section entitled SECURITIES OFFERED herein.
-The Bonds will be issued with CUSIP numbers and delivered through the facilities of the Depository Trust Company, New York, New York.